AttorneyOnline/docs/AO Documentation/docs/authoring/Common Errors.md

 Okay, there's 4 different issues you'll run into for this one, to which there's 3 solutions.
 I'll go through each issue one-by-one:

-### You get an error pop-up s
+### You get an error pop-up that has either (0xc000007b) or MSVCP140_1.dll

+This one, thankfully for you, is pretty simple.
+The tl;dr here is that your computer's complaining about not having
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxNzE3ODczNSw4ODM3NDg4NDAsMTAyOD
+eyJoaXN0b3J5IjpbLTcxMDc2ODM4OSw4ODM3NDg4NDAsMTAyOD
 UyMTc2OV19
 -->